-All of Kiki de Montparnasse’s sensual velvet-draped dressing rooms allow visitors to enter together, if they please, and offer customisable lighting options labelled “Before,” “During,” and “After.”
+All of Kiki de Montparnasse’s sensual velvet-draped dressing rooms allow visitors to enter together, if they please, and offer customizable lighting options labeled “Before,” “During,” and “After.”
 In the same intimate space is a Romantic Portrait Booth, where guests can capture their looks on film to give as mementos to lovers and friends.

-Shop our favourite pieces from Kiki de Montparnasse.
+Shop our favorite pieces from Kiki de Montparnasse.

 Rent the Runway